 You’d better avoid:

 Plain language is the key to short and sweet quiz questions.
-In addition, it’s totally not advisable to get too detailed and wordy.
+It’s also totally not advisable to get too detailed and wordy.
 Quiz questions should be as simple as possible, free of any unnecessary (but related) information.
-Stay away from trivia that has nothing to do with what you really want to ask.
-Just concentrate on the most important content only.
+As a result, let’s stay away from trivia that has nothing to do with what you really want to ask.
+Instead, try to concentrate on the most important content.

 Tip #4: Include Well-Written Answer Options